myfirebase/docs/docs/authentication.md

 #### SignIn with email and password

-To signin a user with email and passowrd.
+To sign in a user with email and passowrd.

 Syntax : `$auth.loginWithEmailAndPassword(object)`